santisis/ldap2mailman/README.md

 ---------------

-For the program to pair LDAP with Mailman it requires that the `group` found in the LDAP matches a `group@listdomains` in Mailman.
-If an LDAP group doesn't match a list in Mailman it will be ignored, in the same way if a Mailman list doesn't match any LDAP group it will be ignored too.
+For the program to pair LDAP with Mailman it requires that the `group` found in the LDAP matches a `group@listsdomain` in the Mailman.
+If an LDAP group doesn't match a list in the Mailman it will be ignored, in the same way if a Mailman list doesn't match any LDAP group it will be ignored too.
 In order to be part of the sync process, both LDAP group and Mailman list with the same name must exist.

-For all the users present in the LDAP group, the program checks if they're subscribed to the Mailman list and if not, it will subscribe to it.
+For all the users present in the LDAP group, the program checks if they're already subscribed to the Mailman list and if not, it will subscribe to it.
 For all the email addresses already subscribed to the Mailman list, the program checks if they're still present in the LDAP group and unsubscribe it if not.
-There's a config parameter to define mail addresses that must be left subscribed to the list being ignored when unsubscribing missing LDAP users.
+There's a config parameter to define mail addresses that must be left subscribed to the list, being ignored when unsubscribing missing LDAP users.

-If the config defines a catchall list all the users, whether or not they have been included as part of a list, will be synced to this list.
+If the config defines a catchall list, all the users, whether or not they have been included as part of a list, will be synced to this list.

 License